Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Introduction

 RARE enabled multi-band CommunSense is still in its infancy.
-Currently, there exists no tractable models to mathematically characterize the working mechanisms of multi-band RAREs. {Prior studies largely in} the physics community have {predominantly emphasized} experimental verifications~\cite{MBRARE_Holloway2021, RydMultiband_Du2022, Rydmultiband_Meyer2023, DBRARE_Ding2024, Rydmultiband_Allinson2024, photonics10030328, Frequencyhop_Wen2024}. {In the existing literature,} only the work in \cite{MBRARE_Kim2025} makes an initial attempt to establish a signal model for multi-band RAREs.
+Currently, there exists no tractable model to explicitly characterize the transfer function of multi-band RAREs. {Prior studies largely in} the physics community have {predominantly emphasized} experimental verifications~\cite{MBRARE_Holloway2021, RydMultiband_Du2022, Rydmultiband_Meyer2023, DBRARE_Ding2024, Rydmultiband_Allinson2024, photonics10030328, Frequencyhop_Wen2024}. {In the existing literature,} only the work in \cite{MBRARE_Kim2025} makes an initial attempt to establish a signal model for multi-band RAREs.
 However, { the derivation directly adopts the conventional single-band RARE framework, which might be over-simplified as it neglects some delicate but important characteristics of multi-band RAREs. } {The lack of a tractable theory renders} the multi-band RARE {as} a black box, {hindering rigorous analysis of their quantum phenomena (e.g., the mentioned sensitivity tradeoff) and performance optimization.}